Videotron 4G & LTE Wireless Network Canada Coverage Map

 If I leave the Videotron network coverage area, will my phone automatically connect to the Videotron partner network?

-How does the Daily Traveller Pass work?
+How can I use the Daily Traveller Pass?

-Using your services after a 24-hour period reactivates the Daily Traveller Pass for another 24 hours and automatically incurs daily fees.
-You can follow your usage for the current 24-hour period by visiting the online Customer Centre or by logging into the User Centre + app on your mobile.
+To reactivate your Daily Traveller Pass, simply use your services after a 24-hour period ends.
+This will reactivate the network service for another 24 hours and you will be billed the daily fee.
+You can monitor your service by visiting the online Customer Centre or by logging into the User Centre + app on your mobile.